What are Azure Durable Functions

 How To Create Durable Function Using Visual Studio 2019

-Now, Open your Favorite browser and paste this URL, appending the name value with the query string parameter.
-You can see I got the expected out as below.
+Now, open your Favorite browser and paste this URL, appending the name value with the query string parameter.
+You can see I got the expected output as below.

 How To Develop Durable Function Using Visual Studio 2019